 What Should You Serve With Instant Pot Orange Chicken?

-I love serving this with rice, I have made so many rice dishes in my Instant Pot.
+I love serving this with rice; I have made so many rice dishes in my Instant Pot.
 Here are some of my favorites to go along with Orange Chicken.

 Instant Pot Orange Chicken

-- 4 boneless chicken breasts (diced into cubes, about 1 inch)
+- 4 boneless chicken breasts, (diced into cubes, about 1 inch)

-- 1/3 cup of water
+- 1/3 cup water

-- 1/4 cup of soy sauce (gluten-free is available)
+- 1/4 cup soy sauce

-- 2 tablespoons of brown sugar
+- 2 tablespoons brown sugar

-- 1 tablespoon of red wine vinegar
+- 1 tablespoon red wine vinegar

-- 1/2 teaspoon of chili powder
+- 1/2 teaspoon chili powder

-- 1 teaspoon of salt
+- 1 teaspoon kosher salt

-- 1 teaspoon of pepper
+- 1 teaspoon black pepper

 - 1/2 cup orange marmalade

-- 2 to 4 tablespoons of water
+- 2-4 tablespoons water

 - In the Instant Pot, add the chicken, water, soy sauce, brown sugar, red wine vinegar, and chili powder.

-- Mix well so that the sauce is over the chicken, which will allow it to absorb the flavor
+- Mix well so that the sauce is over the chicken, which will allow it to absorb the flavor.

-- Press manual and set it for 5 minutes
+- Press manual and set it for 5 minutes.

-- When it’s done, do a quick release, then remove the lid,
+- When it’s done, do a quick release, then remove the lid.

 - Press saute and saute until the sauce is thickening.